 El Arrayan - Downtown - 344 Allende.
 Tel:

 For five years in a row 2005-2010 locally voted "Best Mexican" food in Puerto Vallarta, El Arrayan restaurant provides old family traditional recipes from various areas of Mexico.
 The restaurant (photo below) has a pleasant and welcoming atmosphere with a courtyard that has an arrayan tree growing there and some lovely Huichol indian art throughout.
 Menu includes fish in 'Mone' sauce, ceviche, shrimp cremoso, empanadas, duck "camitas" and cochinita pibil from Yucatan.
 Frommer's Mexico 2007 guide included it in the chapter on the best of Mexico.
 Live music Saturday, 7pm-10pm with "Los FriXoleros", a duo with a repertoire of old revolutionary and folk Mexican songs; call for details.
-El Arrayan is available for special groups and offers cooking classes starting in Oct 2011.
-This gay Puerto Vallarta restaurant is owned and operated by Carmen Porras.
+El Arrayan is available for special groups and offers cooking classes with chef Diego Sanchez, using more than 50 different recipes from diverse regions of Mexico.
+This gay Vallarta restaurant is owned and operated by Carmen Porras.
 Weds-Mon, 5:30pm-11pm

 Lix - South Side - 178 Basilio Badillo.

 Ice cream, shakes, old fashioned sundies, chocolate covered bananas, yogurt, etc. Woman-lesbian owned and operated by Charlotte and Carole, the owners of Xocodiva chocolates.
 Daily, 3pm-10pm

 Mail Boxes Etc. - Romantic Zone - 130 Ignacio